 Time-limit: 5-hours.
 Without the error at the start of the exam, I'd say I would've comfortably completed it within 3-hours.
 However, the extended time limit is to give you enough time to train deep learning models on your computer (so make sure this works before starting).

 I'm not going to reveal much here because that would be cheating.
 All I'll say is read the TensorFlow Developer Handbook and you'll get a fair idea of the major sections of the exam.

 Practice each one of the techniques mentioned in the handbook (using the resources mentioned above) and you'll be fine.

 Training models – If your computer can't train deep learning models fast enough (part of the marking criteria is submitting trained models), you can train them in Google Colab using a free GPU, then download them, put them in the relevant directories for the exam and submit them through PyCharm.

-My broken Python interpreter – The exam preparation material stresses that Python 3.7 is required for the exam.
+My broken Python interpreter – The exam preparation material stresses that Python 3.7 is required for the exam (note: this has changed, see update above).
 When I started, I had Python 3.7.3.
 And for some reason, even though TensorFlow was working the day before on my local machine using PyCharm, after starting the exam (which automatically creates a TensorFlow environment for you), it broke.

 Namely, every time I ran a single line of TensorFlow code, I got the error:

 Now I'm not sure whether it's the version of TensorFlow the exam installs (2.0.0) or the specific version of Python I had (3.7.3).

 None the less, after some cursing and heated searching through the depths of an old GitHub issue thread , I discovered a strange fix which meant having to alter the source code of the Python version I was using (specifically, line 48 of lincache.py).

 After implementing the fix I was able to complete the exam with no issues.